Role Models are delighted to be running one of our Life Skills Courses in Riyadh for 8-11 and 12-15 year olds.

 To take advantage of this discount scheme, all course places must be purchased at the same time (in one transaction) and all courses must be of the same type, e.g. non-residential courses for international students.
-You can mix and match the course title within this group, e.g. you could purchase one place on our Leadership Course and another place on our Resilience Course and still receive discount.
+You can mix and match the course title within this group, e.g. you could purchase one place on our Leadership Course and another place on our Resilience Course (both in Riyadh) and still receive discount.

 We also offer a £50 referral coupon.
 This works by providing you with a coupon code after a course is purchased that is valid for 14 days.
 If another parent uses your coupon code they receive a £50 discount and you receive an automatic £50 refund on your card.
 This coupon code can be used by an unlimited number of parents and you will receive a £50 refund each time it is used (up to the amount of the original order).